graceniyigena34/Capstone-2-next.js-full-project/README.md

 ## Features

-User Authentication: Sign up, log in, and log out using Supabase authentication.
+User Authentication: Sign up, log in, and log out using NextAuth authentication.

 Write Stories: Only registered users can submit stories.

 Read Stories: Everyone can browse and read motivational stories.

+Like Stories: Anyone can like stories without an account (anonymous likes supported).

+Comment on Stories: Only registered users can post comments and replies.

 Responsive UI: Supports light and dark modes.

-Secure Database: Stores users and stories securely in Supabase PostgreSQL database.
+Secure Database: Stores users and stories securely in PostgreSQL database.

 ## Tech Stack